-Of the SBN members, 17 countries have launched national policies, guidelines, principles, or roadmaps focused on sustainable banking.
-They include Bangladesh, Brazil, China, Colombia, Indonesia, Kenya, Mexico, Mongolia, Nigeria, Peru, South Africa, Turkey and Vietnam.
+Of the SBN members, 25 countries have launched national policies, guidelines, principles, or roadmaps focused on sustainable banking.
+They include Bangladesh, Brazil, Cambodia, China, Colombia, Ecuador, Georgia, Ghana, Indonesia, Kenya, Mexico, Mongolia, Morocco, Nepal, Nigeria, Pakistan, Panama, Paraguay, Peru, Philippines, South Africa, Sri Lanka, Thailand, Turkey, Vietnam.
 More detailed information about the existing guidance can be accessed below.

 Environmental Risk Management Guidelines were introduced in January 2011 by Bangladesh Bank, in collaboration with local banks and other stakeholders.
 Mandatory Environmental Risk Management Guidelines were launched in 2012.
 The Guidelines enable banks and FIs to consider environmental issues in a structured way in their overall credit appraisal processes.